raml-org/raml-spec/versions/raml-10/raml-10.md

 |:----------|:----------|
 | default? | A default value for a type.
 When an API request is completely missing the instance of a type, for example when a query parameter described by a type is entirely missing from the request, then the API must act as if the API client had sent an instance of that type with the instance value being the value in the default facet.
 Similarly, when the API response is completely missing the instance of a type, the client must act as if the API server had returned an instance of that type with the instance value being the value in the default facet.
 A special case is made for URI parameters: for these, the client MUST substitute the value in the default facet if no instance of the URI parameter was given.
 | schema? | An alias for the equivalent "type" facet for compatibility with RAML 0.8.
 Deprecated - API definitions should use the "type" facet because the "schema" alias for that facet name might be removed in a future RAML version.
 The "type" facet supports XML and JSON schemas.
-| type? | A base type which the current type extends or just wraps.
+| type? | The type which the current type extends or just wraps.
 The value of a type node MUST be either a) the name of a user-defined type or b) the name of a built-in RAML data type (object, array, or one of the scalar types) or c) an inline type declaration.
 | example? | An example of an instance of this type that can be used, for example, by documentation generators to generate sample values for an object of this type.
 The "example" facet MUST NOT be available when the "examples" facet is already defined.
 See section [Examples](#defining-examples-in-raml) for more information.
 | examples? |  Examples of instances of this type.
 This can be used, for example, by documentation generators to generate sample values for an object of this type.
 The "examples" facet MUST NOT be available when the "example" facet is already defined.
 See section [Examples](#defining-examples-in-raml) for more information.
 | displayName? | An alternate, human-friendly name for the type